AmitMandliya/AmitMandliya/README.md

 ## 💻 Work experience

 I have worked as software engineer at Accenture and Infosys for over 3 years.
 I was a part of enterprise content management team.
 My role involved creating custom Java application that can interact with [OpenText products](https://www.opentext.com/products-and-solutions/products/customer-experience-management).
+I have worked with clients from North America and Netherlands.
+My role involved gathering requirements from client, develop and deploy the system into production with CI/CD tools.

 ## 🔭 Resume and current work